ipspace/blog/content/posts/2022/04/netsim-mpls-vpn.md

 You'll find the [lab topology file on GitHub](https://github.com/ipspace/netlab-examples/tree/master/MPLS/vpn-simple).
 To use it:

 * [Install *netlab*](https://netlab.tools/install/) and your preferred lab environment.
-These days I find it easiest to use Arista cEOS with containerlab, but the [data plane (pings) probably won't work](/2022/03/dataplane-quirks-virtual-devices/).
+These days I find it easiest to use Arista cEOS with containerlab.
 * Copy [topology files](https://github.com/ipspace/netlab-examples/tree/master/VRF/vrf-lite-hosts) into an empty directory
 * Execute **netlab up** with the parameters described above.

+### Revision History

+2024-08-10
+: MPLS data plane works in cEOS release 4.32.1F and is supported in _netlab_ release 1.9.0.
+Removed a mention of cEOS data-plane quirks.